Don't miss out!

 What ages and skill level are the PGA Junior Golf Camps geared toward?

 PGA Junior Golf Camps are offered to young athletes ages 6 through 17.
 Most of our programs are designed to accommodate players of all skill levels from beginner to top high school players.
 For the more advanced junior golfer, the PGA Junior Golf Camps’ now offers the Competitive Edge Overnight Camps.
-These overnight camps are hosted at nationally-ranked and recognized golf courses such as Whistling Straits in Kohler, Wisconsin, and two California locations including Pauma Valley Country Club, just outside of San Diego, and Silverado Resort & Spa in Napa Valley.
+These overnight camps are hosted at nationally-ranked and recognized golf courses such as Whistling Straits in Kohler, Wisconsin and Silverado Resort & Spa in Napa Valley.
 To learn more about this summer’s Competitive Edge Overnight Camps, click here.

 How are the campers supervised?